 Requirements for the CWMS award: eight (8) WFDP courses outlined below (one per Semester half).

 Students taking this award may cross-credit up to four (4) WFDP courses from PTCEE courses.
-A PTCEE Course is normally worth two (2) WFDP Courses (e.g. WP's "Leadership 1&2" equals PTCEE's "Leadership and Management" course.
+A PTCEE Course is normally worth two (2) WFDP Courses (e.g., WP's "Leadership: Foundations in the Scripture & Ministry and Leadership" equals PTCEE's "Leadership & Management" course.
+C50RF01 Foundations of Theology and C50RD02 Foundations of Ethics can also be cross-credited to PTCEE.